-Among his most notable responses was his stance that he holds no hard feelings towards the Warriors regarding his departure following the conclusion of the 2016 season.
+Among his most notable responses was his stance that he holds no hard feelings toward the Warriors regarding his departure after the 2016 season.

 "I understood it was a business decision," Bogut said.
-"You had a chance to sign Kevin Durant and I'm the odd man out because I was making $12 million dollars that next season to free up some cap space.
+"You had a chance to sign Kevin Durant, and I'm the odd man out because I was making $12 million that next season to free up some cap space.
 I'd do that to myself if I was the GM.
 I'm not under any illusions I'm as good as KD.
 I'd make that move if I was the GM.
-So it's no hard feelings.
+So, it's no hard feelings.

 "They sent me to a place that I kind of agreed I wanted to go in Dallas.
 That didn't work out.
 But that's why it was a no-brainer for me [to return to Golden State].
 These things happen.
 Obviously I was disappointed.
 It got ramped up a little bit in the media that I was really bitter, hated everyone there.
 That was never the case."

 "I kept in touch with a lot of guys there -- Draymond, Steph, Klay, throughout leaving there," Bogut continued.
-"Now I have the opportunity to go back, I think it's a very cool story.
-Even if I don't play a minute, it's really cool to go somewhere where I'm valued, number one, not only as a basketball player, but basketball IQ and as a person.
+"Now I have the opportunity to go back.
+I think it's a very cool story.
+Even if I don't play a minute, it's really cool to go somewhere where I'm valued, No. 1, not only as a basketball player but basketball IQ and as a person.

 "Hopefully add another ring to the collection."

-The Warriors are certainly hoping that ends up being the case, and that includes DeMarcus Cousins, who is still in search of his first NBA Championship.
-He and Bogut had numerous battles throughout Cousins' time with the Kings, and those memories aren't lost on his new teammate.
+The Warriors certainly hope that ends up being the case, and that includes DeMarcus Cousins, who's still in search of his first NBA championship.
+He and Bogut had numerous matchups throughout Cousins' time with the Kings, and those memories aren't lost on his new teammate.